Ida Tarbell: Early life and education

-Ida Minerva Tarbell was born on a farm in Erie County, Pennsylvania, on November 5, 1857, to Esther Ann (née McCullough), a teacher, and Franklin Summer Tarbell, a teacher and a joiner and later an oilman.
+Tarbell was born on a farm in Erie County, Pennsylvania, on November 5, 1857, to Esther Ann (née McCullough), a teacher, and Franklin Summer Tarbell, a teacher and a joiner and later an oilman.
 She was born in the log cabin home of her maternal grandfather, Walter Raleigh McCullough, a Scots-Irish pioneer, and his wife.
 Her father's distant immigrant ancestors had settled in New England in the 17th century.
 Tarbell was told by her grandmother that they were descended from Sir Walter Raleigh, a member of George Washington's staff, and also the first American Episcopalian bishop.
 Tarbell had three younger siblings: Walter, Franklin, Jr., and Sarah.
 Franklin, Jr. died of scarlet fever at a young age and Sarah, also afflicted, would remain physically weakened throughout her life.
 Walter became an oilman like his father, while Sarah was an artist.

 Ida Tarbell's early life in the oil fields of Pennsylvania would have an impact when she later wrote on the Standard Oil Company and on labor practices.
 The Panic of 1857 hit the Tarbell family hard as banks collapsed and the Tarbells lost their savings.
 Franklin Tarbell was away in Iowa building a family homestead when Ida was born.
 Franklin had to abandon the Iowan house and return to Pennsylvania.
 With no money, he walked across the states of Illinois, Indiana, and Ohio to return, and supported himself along the way by teaching in rural schools.
 When he returned, ragged from his 18-month journey, young Ida Tarbell was said to have told him, "Go away, bad man!"

 The Tarbells' fortune would turn as the Pennsylvania oil rush began in 1859.
 They lived in the western region of Pennsylvania as new oil fields were being developed, utterly changing the regional economy.
 Oil, she would write in her autobiography, opened “a rich field for tricksters, swindlers, exploiters of vice in every known form.”
 Tarbell's father first used his trade to build wooden oil storage tanks.
 The family lived in a shack with a workshop for Franklin in an oil field with twenty-five oil wells.
 Oil was everywhere in the sand, pits, and puddles.
 Tarbell wrote of the experience, "No industry of man in its early days has ever been more destructive of beauty, order, decency, than the production of petroleum."